0.0

 • Pluggable Architecture - Custom evaluators, scoring, audit adapters

-• Framework Agnostic - Works with Rails, Sinatra, or standalone
+• Framework Agnostic - Works with Rails, Rack, or standalone

 • JSON Rule DSL - Non-technical users can write rules

-• Versioning - Full rule version control and rollback
+• Version Control - Full rule version control, rollback, and history (Versioning Guide)

 • Thread-Safe - Safe for multi-threaded servers and background jobs